chinwe2020/stella-app/README.md

 # Stella

-objective : This application locates the nearest astrological conSTELLAtions to
+Objective : This application locates the nearest astrological conSTELLAtions to
             you based on your location.

+## Trello/Wireframe

+Link :

-# Deployed Link
+## Deployed Link

 Netlify :